8 Website Types: 8 Most Popular Website Types and Their Purposes

 3. Portfolio websites

-This type of website is simpler to build than a business website and more focused on a particular task: collecting and showcasing work samples.
+This type of website is simpler to build than a business website and more focused on a particular task: collecting and showcasing work samples such as photo sharing.

-The key difference with these types of website and why they are so popular with artistic types businesses is that have products that have a very high visual appeal.
+The key difference between these types of websites and why they are so popular with artistic types businesses is that they have products that have a very high visual appeal.
+Hence the name portfolio website.

 4. Personal websites

-Personal websites are as the name suggests, are websites where people can share their stories, thoughts, and feelings via blogs videos, and other content types, about specific on non-specific topics.
-Webmasters can also choose to only publish blog posts, or you can expand and sell merchandise, create a community, and more.
-In the world of a business personal website can also be used to create a personal brand.
+Personal websites as the name suggests, are websites where people can share their stories, thoughts, and feelings via blogs videos, and other content types, about specific on non-specific topics.
+Webmasters can also choose to only publish blog posts, or they can expand and sell merchandise, create a community, and more.
+Personal websites can also be used as business websites main advantage is you can really create a powerful personal brand.

 Used mostly by public figures and influencers to feature the person as a brand.
 Which has its distinctive advantages as opposed to being seen as an actual business.